Dredd: Development

 Development of the film was announced on 20 December 2008, although writer Alex Garland had begun working on the script in 2006.
 British studio DNA Films produced the film, and partnered with sales agency IM Global to sell the worldwide distribution rights.
 By May 2010, this partnership saw IM Global and its owner Reliance Big Pictures agree to co-finance the 3-D project with a $45 million production budget, and a schedule to begin filming in Johannesburg, South Africa in late 2010.
 Pete Travis was named as the film's director and Garland, Andrew Macdonald and Allon Reich would produce it.
 Duncan Jones had previously been offered the role of director.
 In a 2010 interview, Jones said that his vision for the film was unconventional—describing it as weird, dark, and funny—and it did not mesh well with Garland's script.
 In September 2010, it was reported that the film would be titled Dredd.

 Pre-production commenced on 23 August 2010 at Cape Town Film Studios in Cape Town, South Africa.
-During the 2010 San Diego Comic-Con in July, Urban confirmed that he had been offered the role of Judge Dredd, and on 18 August 2010, it was reported that Urban officially had the role.
+During the 2010 San Diego Comic-Con in July, Urban confirmed that he had been offered the role of Judge Dredd, and on 18 August 2010, it was reported that Urban had the role.
 In September 2010, it was announced that Thirlby would play Dredd's telepathic rookie Cassandra Anderson.
 In the same month during the Toronto International Film Festival, the film attracted $30 million in worldwide pre-sales to distributors in 90% of theatrical markets.
 The sales included a $7 million deal with British distributor Entertainment Film Distributors.

 On 2 November 2010, Lions Gate Entertainment secured the North American distribution rights to Dredd.
 Headey joined the cast as drug-dealer Ma-Ma in January 2011.
 Judge Dredd creator John Wagner acted as a consultant on the film.
 In 2012, he confirmed that it was a new adaptation of the comic material and was not a remake of the 1995 adaptation Judge Dredd, which starred Sylvester Stallone.